seufelipe/seufelipe.github.io/_projects/2022-01-08-clubforce.md

 Clubforce is a sports club management platform for memberships, fundraising, communications and promotion.
 They are a market leader, with over 10 years history.
 Built for volunteers, by volunteers.

 I joined the company as First Designer, to work on the next generation of the platform.
-During my time there, I was involved on Everything Design, from collaborating with managers on user stories and backlog refinement, to building and presenting prototypes to different stakeholders, to developer hand-off.
+During my time there, I was involved on Everything Design: from collaborating with managers on user stories and backlog refinement, to building and presenting prototypes to different stakeholders, to developer hand-off.

 ### A design system?

 The first version of the (web) platform had been built by a small group of full-stack engineers, without a dedicated designer.
 It was in pretty good shape, but two great challenges had to be addressed:

-- it had to scale
+1. it had to scale
-- re-branding: we had to consider how to integrate a new logo, typography and colour scheme
+2. re-branding: we had to consider how to integrate a new logo, typography and colour scheme

 I reached out to the engineers, to try and understand some of the decisions that had been made.
 We found out the interface was made of equal parts Material Design (Angular Material, specifically), Bootstrap and custom-built components.